MicrosoftDocs/win32/desktop-src/IpHlp/retrieving-information-using-getipstatistics.md

 ---
-Description: 'The GetIpStatistics function fills a pointer to an MIB\_IPSTATS structure with information about the current IP statistics associated with the system.' ms.assetid: '2b65a817-3f80-426f-ada0-bf4b34a410ed'
+Description: The GetIpStatistics function fills a pointer to an MIB\_IPSTATS structure with information about the current IP statistics associated with the system. ms.assetid: 2b65a817-3f80-426f-ada0-bf4b34a410ed
-title: Retrieving Information Using GetIpStatistics
+title: Retrieving Information Using GetIpStatistics ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Retrieving Information Using GetIpStatistics

-The [**GetIpStatistics**](getipstatistics.md) function fills a pointer to an [**MIB\_IPSTATS**](rras.mib_ipstats) structure with information about the current IP statistics associated with the system.
+The [**GetIpStatistics**](/windows/win32/Iphlpapi/nf-iphlpapi-getipstatistics?branch=master) function fills a pointer to an [**MIB\_IPSTATS**](rras.mib_ipstats) structure with information about the current IP statistics associated with the system.

 **To use GetIpStatistics**